valazeinali/BoydWatterson/README.md

 ## BoydWatterson
 BoydWattersonProjects

-This is the repo of work done for my internship at Boyd Waterson.
+This is the repo of work done for my internship at Boyd Waterson Asset Managment.

 t-tests are in T-Test Analysis folder.